intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4_pipeline_readme.md

 # BigDL-LLM Transformers INT4 Inference Pipeline for Large Language Model

-In this example, we show a pipeline to convert a large language model to low precision (INT4), and then conduct inference on the converted INT4 model, using BigDL-LLM transformers style API.
+In this example, we show a pipeline to apply BigDL-LLM INT4 optimizations to any Hugging Face Transformers model, and then run inference on the optimized INT4 model.

 ## Prepare Environment
 We suggest using conda to manage environment: